vogelsara/afry-test-client/README.md

 -   To write clean, readable, extendable and easy to debug code
 -   To write fully functioning code, which provides the solution to the task as a minimum

-### What was not important to me
+### What was NOT important to me

+I made a decision to focus less on certain areas.

 -   To have full test coverage.
 It was more important to show I am able to write tests in different levels and know different frameworks than to actually cover every functionality.
 -   To have a unique and nice UI.
 I am able to work well with CSS, design my own look and feel and build responsive and good looking interfaces.
-It was a concious decision in this project to concentrate on functionality and use Material UI elements as they are.
+But in this specific project it was a concious decision to concentrate on functionality and use Material UI elements as they are.
 -   To build the perfect product.
 I could add API endpoints to modify companies, delete people or companies, add buttons for these.

 ## How to try